mbastola/neural-nets-in-python/convolutional-neural-nets/cnn-advanced-architecture/README.md

-# CNN Advanced Architecture

-In this repo, I made advancements to the CNN class I worked in [cnn-learning-hyper-params](https://github.com/mbastola/neural-nets-in-python/tree/master/convolutional-neural-nets/cnn-learning-hyper-params) repo.
+In [this project](https://github.com/mbastola/neural-nets-in-python/tree/master/convolutional-neural-nets/cnn-advanced-architecture), we make advancements to the CNN class we worked in my [cnn-learning-hyper-params](https://github.com/mbastola/neural-nets-in-python/tree/master/convolutional-neural-nets/cnn-learning-hyper-params) project.
 The motivation is to be able to build a CNN class that is flexible to architecture changes.
 For example, the CNN class in this repo reads its architecture from Json object.
 For example,

 	ARCH = [